Craig’s Cruisers is a Blast, Indoors and Out

 In the winter months, the outdoor attractions aren’t open, but all indoor attractions are included with “The Works” Wristband Package.

-With ease, we got through the entire family fun center in three hours, going back multiple times to the:
+We got through the entire family fun center in three hours, going back multiple times to the:

-–indoor electric go-karts
+- indoor electric go-karts

 I expected a smaller version of many competitor trampoline parks since Craig’s Cruisers has so much else to offer.